christian-posta/ceposta-devops-ose/docs/set-up-gerrit.md

 ### Set up Jenkins Account (optional)

+We can also set up the jenkins account on gerrit and alter the project permissions so that when we commit a new patchset for a project, jenkins can check it out and do a sanity build on it and provide its feedback to gerrit.

 This part is automated.

-There is [a script in the gerrit-docker folder named conf-jenkins-user.sh](../gerrit-docker/conf-jenkins-user.sh) that you should run which will automatically setup the jenkins user (if doesn't exist) and update the project settings to allow jenkins to monitor gerrit for changes.
+There is [a script in the gerrit-docker folder named conf-jenkins-user.sh](../gerrit-docker/conf-jenkins-user.sh) that you should run after setting up the Admin account which will automatically setup the jenkins user (if doesn't exist) and update the project settings to allow jenkins to monitor gerrit for changes.
+This script depends on the `admin` username and the `gerrit-admin` private key that we set up in the previous step, so please verify everything was set up correctly.
+Now run:

     $PROJ_ROOT/conf-jenkins-user.sh